AnantGahlaut/AI-helper/README.md

    When Jarvis finishes speaking, it will record for about 6 seconds, if it detects speech, it transcribes it and starts the process again.

-   If no input is detected, it returns to a dormant mode until you say the wake word again.
+   If no input is detected, it returns to a dormant mode until you say the wake word ("Jarvis") again.